GalloGio/IATA/src/customMetadata/Sis_Management_Type.ISPA.md

     &lt;td &gt;
         &lt;strong&gt;EU Contractual Clauses (If applicable)&lt;/strong&gt;
         &lt;ul&gt;
-            &lt;li&gt;Option A: 2 originals are required, completed and signed by your Company authorized representative.&lt;/li&gt;
-            &lt;li&gt;Option B: 3 originals are required, completed and signed by your Company authorized representative.&lt;/li&gt;
+            &lt;li&gt;Option A: EU Standard Contractual Clauses for processing between IATA and Participant (including the EU Standard Contractual Clauses for processing between IATA and Sub-processor.
+A signed copy is available upon request).
+Two originals are required&lt;/li&gt;
+&lt;strong&gt;OR&lt;/strong&gt;
+            &lt;li&gt;Option B: (for use only in jurisdictions where a tripartite agreement is required): EU Standard Contractual Clauses for processing between IATA, Participant and Sub-processor.
+Three originals are required.&lt;/li&gt;
         &lt;/ul&gt;
+        &lt;span&gt;Option A or Option B: originals are required, completed and signed by your Company authorized representative.&lt;/span&gt;
     &lt;/td&gt;
 &lt;/tr&gt;
 &lt;tr&gt;